CoryDAsana/developer-docs/source/includes/markdown/_25-app-components.html.md

 ### Overview

-The Asana platform needs confirmation from the App Components app that authentication has completed successfully.
+The Asana platform needs confirmation from the app components app that authentication has completed successfully.
-When an app is added to a project, the user adding that app is sent to its `Authentication URL` (see the [Installation Flow](/docs/installation-flow)).
+When an app is added to a project, the user adding that app is sent to its **Authentication URL** (see the [installation flow](/docs/installation-flow)).
 The app may perform OAuth with Asana, OAuth with a different app, perform both, or perform none.
 For apps intended for multi-user usage, OAuth with Asana is _required_ to securely determine the identity of the user performing the authorization.
 Otherwise, as long as the app confirms the flow was complete, Asana will successfully add the app to the project.
 This will allow